Oleksandr Danylyuk

-Oleksandr Oleksandrovich Danylyuk (Олександр Олександрович Данилюк, born 22 July 1975) is a Ukrainian politician and military serviceman who served as the Secretary of the National Security and Defense Council (2019), the Minister of Finance of Ukraine (2016-2018).
+Oleksandr Oleksandrovych Danylyuk (Олександр Олександрович Данилюк, born 22 July 1975) is a Ukrainian politician and military serviceman who served as the Secretary of the National Security and Defense Council (2019), the Minister of Finance of Ukraine (2016-2018).
 Danylyuk is a co-founder and the Head of the Center for National Resilience and Development.

 Early life and education

 Oleksandr Danylyuk was born in a family of scientists.
 His father, Oleksandr Danylyuk, is a member of the National Academy of Sciences of Ukraine, while the mother, Lyudmila Danyliuk, taught cybernetics at the Igor Sikorsky Kyiv Polytechnic Institute.

 Oleksandr Danylyuk graduated from the National Technical University of Ukraine with a degree in electric engineering in 1998.
 He also studied at the Kyiv Institute of Investment Management (1995) and obtained MBA from the Indiana University Kelley School of Business in 2001.

 Career

 Work in the Private Sector

 Oleksandr Danylyuk worked in the private sector as a consultant and investment manager in a number of companies, including TEKT, Alfa Capital and Western NIS Enterprise Fund (WNISEF) in Ukraine.

 Later Danylyuk worked at McKinsey & Company London and Moscow offices for three years.
 His project portfolio included reform of the UK tax system as well as strategy development and operations optimization in energy and telecom projects.

 Between 2006 and 2010, Danylyuk chaired the Rurik Investment fund that operated in London and Luxembourg.